ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 1. [Run the Data Movement Activity](#runact)
 1. [Validate the Data Movement Results](#validact)

-Open a browser and go to Bluemix.net.
+Open a browser, go to bluemix.net, and log in.
 You will see the Welcome screen that looks like

 <img src="./media/dataconnect/WelcomeApps.png" />